Cartesi Price Hits $0.30 (CTSI)

 Cartesi Profile

-Cartesi’s launch date was April 14th, 2020.
-Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 778,763,767 tokens.
-The official website for Cartesi is cartesi.io.
-The official message board for Cartesi is medium.com/cartesi.
+Cartesi’s genesis date was April 14th, 2020.
+Cartesi’s total supply is 1,000,000,000 tokens and its circulating supply is 778,833,367 tokens.
 The Reddit community for Cartesi is https://reddit.com/r/cartesi and the currency’s Github account can be viewed here.
 Cartesi’s official Twitter account is @cartesiproject and its Facebook page is accessible here.
+The official website for Cartesi is cartesi.io.
+Cartesi’s official message board is medium.com/cartesi.

-It is usually not currently possible to buy alternative cryptocurrencies such as Cartesi directly using US dollars.
-Investors seeking to trade Cartesi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Cartesi using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Cartesi directly using US dollars.
+Investors seeking to acquire Cartesi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Cartesi using one of the exchanges listed above.

 Receive News & Updates for Cartesi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cartesi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.